charlenecodes/JEST/README.md

 3. `beforeEach()`is a hook to run before each `test()` or `describe()`
     - Used to create a new instance for the class we are testing because they need to be independent from each other
     - Other hooks are `beforeAll()`, `afterAll()`, or `afterEach()`
+        - These will run respectively, before/after each tests or before/after each instance

 ### Steps of Testing Code
 1. In order to start, create the JS file, for example `sum.js`, and at the end of the file you will add `module.exports = sum;`